h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 ## Security

+- **PayMate**: As a part of our network security project we built an electronic payment protocol which we called PayMate.
+It puts TOPT over a modified version of SET.

 #### New Nmap Scripts

 - **[xmlrpc-methods](https://nmap.org/nsedoc/scripts/xmlrpc-methods.html)** -This script is used to perform introspection of XMLRPC services.
 This script starts by querying the system.listMethods method and then tries to run system.methodHelp on each method listed by system.listMethods.